qutip/qutip/doc/guide/guide-tensor.rst

 >>> tensor([op1, op2, op3]) # doctest: +SKIP

 of state vectors *or* operators and returns a composite quantum object for the combined Hilbert space.
-The function accepts an arbitray number of states or operators as argument.
+The function accepts an arbitrary number of states or operators as argument.
 The type returned quantum object is the same as that of the input(s).

 For example, the state vector describing two qubits in their ground states is formed by taking the tensor product of the two single-qubit ground state vectors: